Speech Production

 MHSc, CASLPOPhD Candidate

-Anna Huynh is pursuing a PhD in Rehabilitation Sciences with a major in Speech-Language Pathology at the Rehabilitation Sciences Institute.
-She completed her Master of Health Sciences degree in clinical Speech-Language Pathology at the University of Toronto.
-She is investigating the development of an online shared decision-making aid to support discussions about bulbar symptom management in amyotrophic lateral sclerosis between patients, their families, and healthcare professionals in her dissertation research.
+Anna is pursuing a PhD in Speech Language Pathology at the Rehabilitation Sciences Institute.
+She is a speech language pathologist and her research focuses on developing an online shared decision-making aid to support decisions about bulbar symptom management in amyotrophic lateral sclerosis between patients, their families, and healthcare professionals.

 Judy Wang